BlueLiteBlocker/BlueLiteBlocker/readme.md

 # ![Logo](BlueLiteFilter/icons/logo-48.png) BlueLiteBlocker

 ### Hide tweets from Twitter Blue users you don't follow without needing to mute or block them.
-### Customizable to allow tweets from checks  with more than a set number of followers.
+### Customizable to allow tweets from accounts with more than a set number of followers.
 ### Currently Supports: FireFox, Chrome

 ![Soft Filter Example](/example_screenshot.png)